 Cuphea hyssopifoliaItem #3049 USDA Hardiness Zone: 8 - 11

-Profuse purple flowers on a versatile, compact plant.
-Tidy plant with fine textured, glossy, bright green leaves.
-Re-blooms continuously well into fall.
+Profuse purple flowers on a versatile, tidy, compact shrub with finely textured, glossy, bright green foliage.
+Reblooms continuously, well into fall.
 Good for edging and seasonal color in beds and borders.
-Popular container plant for pots and baskets.
+A popular container plant for pots and baskets.
+Semi-evergreen.

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 2 ft. tall and wide.